|

 Can the structure of asset markets change the way monetary policy should be conducted in open economies?
 The debate surrounding optimal monetary policy in open economies has been extensive over the past decade.
 Many works have studied the role of the exchange rate in monetary policy and examined how trade balance dynamics can affect the analysis.
 However, technical difficulties have restricted the attention given to the capital account, net foreign asset positions and the structure of international asset markets in general.
 This study finds that, while price stability is suboptimal regardless of the configuration of asset markets, the performance of standard monetary policy rules is significantly affected by this configuration.
 Whereas under complete markets an exchange rate peg can outperform an inflation targeting regime if domestic and foreign goods are close substitutes to each other, the opposite holds when markets are incomplete.

-"Asset Pricing Implications of a New Keynesian Model" (with Alastair Scott and Olaf Weeken), Bank of England Working Paper no.326, June 2007.
+"Asset Pricing Implications of a New Keynesian Model" (with Alastair Scott and Olaf Weeken), Journal of Economic Dynamics and Control, forthcoming.
+Also available as:

 To match the stylised facts of goods and labour markets, the canonical New Keynesian model augments the optimising neoclassical growth model with nominal and real rigidities.
 We ask what the implications of this type of model are for asset prices.
 Using a second-order approximation, we examine bond and equity returns, the equity risk premium, and the behaviour of the real and nominal term structure.
 We catalogue the factors that are most important for determining the size of risk premia and the slope and level of the yield curve.
 In a world of technology shocks only, increasing the degree of real rigidities raises risk premia and increasing nominal rigidities reduces risk premia.
 In a world of monetary policy shocks only, both real and nominal rigidities raise risk premia.
 The results indicate that the implications of the New Keynesian model for average asset returns depend critically on the characterisation of shocks hitting the model economy.

-"On the International Dimension of Fiscal Policy" (with Gianluca Benigno): CEPR Discussion Papers 7232, March 2009.
-Also available as: CEP Discussion Papers no.0905, January 2009.
+"On the International Dimension of Fiscal Policy" (with Gianluca Benigno), Journal of Money, Credit and Banking, forthcoming.
+Also available as:

 This paper analyses the international dimension of fiscal policy in a small open economy framework.
 In our model, the fiscal authority finances government spending by levying distortionary taxation and issuing non-state-contingent debt.
 Our analysis identifies the presence of a real exchange rate externality and show that, once this open economy aspect of the policy problem is considered, it is no longer optimal to smooth taxes following idiosyncratic shocks.
 The paper also examines the implication of such externality for the optimal fiscal and monetary policy mix.
 We demonstrate that while in a closed economy case the introduction of nominal rigidities tends to increase the volatility of taxes relative to inflation, in an open economy, this is not necessarily the case.

-"Why risk premia vary over time?", (with Pawel Zabczyk), Bank of England Working Paper no.361, February 2009.
+Bank of England Working Paper no.361, February 2009.

 Empirical evidence suggests that risk premia are higher at business cycle troughs than they are at peaks.
 Existing asset pricing theories ascribe moves in risk premia to changes in volatility or risk aversion.
 Nevertheless, in a simple general equilibrium model, risk premia can be procyclical even though the volatility of consumption is constant and despite a countercyclically varying risk aversion coefficient.
 We show that agents’ expectations about future prospects also influence premium dynamics.
 In order to generate countercyclically varying premia, as found in the data, one requires a combination of hump shaped consumption dynamics or highly persistent shocks and habits.
 Our results, thus, suggest that factors which help match activity data may also help along the asset pricing dimension.

-"Costs of sovereign default", (with Glenn Hoggarth and Victoria Saporta), Bank of England Working Paper no.362, February 2009.
+"Costs of sovereign default", (with Glenn Hoggarth and Victoria Saporta), in Sovereign Debt: From Safety to Default (Robert W. Kolb Series).
 Earlier versions available as:

 Quarterly Bulletin, Bank of England, July 2006.